Doric expects to complete Airbus A380 order soon

-DUBLIN (Reuters) - Doric Lease Corp expects to finalize an order for 20 Airbus (AIR.PA) A380 superjumbo jets in the next couple of months, a senior executive said on Monday.
+DUBLIN, Jan 20 (Reuters) - Doric Lease Corp expects to finalize an order for 20 Airbus A380 superjumbo jets in the next couple of months, a senior executive said on Monday.

 “Airbus has said it expects to have the order finalized in the next couple of months.
 That is where we are and where we expect to be,” Paul Kent, chief commercial officer, told a conference hosted by Airline Economics.